Pena Palace, one of the most romantic castles in the world, is nestled in Southern Portugal, on top of São Pedro de Penaferrim of Sintra.

 - Chalet of the Countess of Edla

-Even though visitors five years and below don’t need to pay to enter, you must select a free ticket on the booking page for them.
+Even though visitors five years and below don’t need to pay to enter, you must select a free ticket for them.

 Ticket Prices